noiseprotocol/noise_spec/noise.md

  * Added deferred patterns.

  * Clarified ciphertext-indistinguishability requirement for AEAD schemes and added a rationale.

+ * Clarified DH() definition so that the identity element is an invalid value which may be rejected.

  * Replaced "fallback patterns" concept with Bob-initiated pattern notation.